Design and Technology

 In the summer term students start their NEA, which takes them through to February of Year 11.
 The NEA is worth 50% of the overall GCSE grade and must relate to the contexts provided by the examination board in June.
 These contexts form the basis for individual study projects.
 The NEA takes 35 hours of independent class time to complete.

 Students need to carry out research into their chosen context, identify a client for their project and write a design brief and specification.
-They then move on to designing a product to meet their client's need within their chosen context and developing the design into a prototype for testing and evaluation.
+They then move on to designing a product to meet their client's needs within their chosen context and developing the design into a prototype for testing and evaluation.

 The examined component of the course is completed at the end of Year 11.
 It is a 2 hour exam worth 50% of the overall GCSE grade.
 The content is split into three areas: